nyamekyeannor/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+`useRouteMatch` is a hook provided by react router that makes it really easy to build link locations and relative route paths, creating more generalized and flexible code.
+Also when using `useRouteMatch` it is best if it is called inside a component and returns an object with a url and a path property.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is really a tool in place to make sure the user has correctly filled out a particular form with the requirements or expected type of input.
+If a user does not match the form input requirements they will receive an error.
+For example when trying to sign into an email, if a user does not input an '@gmail.com' for example, an error message will be displayed for the user to input a valid email address.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is a software test that starts from the beginning to finish and goes through each component in the process.
+We have four main levels of E2E testing and once all these tests have been passed, the application is ready to be released to the client.
+I have listed these testings below.
+1: Unit testing
+2: Integration testing
+3: System testing
+4: Acceptance testing

 ## Instructions